cylonchau/firewalld-gateway/README.md

 We can open D-Bus port only accpet gateway's IP, so is safed

 default if you machine hacked, enable of disable D-Bus remote, it doesn't make any sense.
-Because hacker can run any commond on your machine.
+Because hacker can run any command on your machine.

 If you machine Is safe, so we can through open D-Bus port only accpet gateway's IP, so can management iptables rules via gateway and UI